 The top is enforced with a steel bar to prevent sagging and tearing from the weight.
 Each pocket is double-stitched for durability.

-If your kids have a lot of robots, plushies, dolls or just about anything else that can fit, the clear pockets provide an easy overview of what’s in store.
+If your kids have a lot of robots, plushies, dolls, or just about anything else that can fit, the clear pockets provide an easy overview of what’s in store.

-Here’s an example of furniture and storage combo that will look right at home amongst adult decor.
+Here’s an example of a furniture and storage combo that will look right at home amongst adult decor.

-Because of its neutral appearance it can stay with you as your child grows.
-It can evolve from toys storage, to books, to clothes, to bedding, and so on.
+Because of its neutral appearance, it can stay with you as your child grows.
+It can evolve from toys storage to books, to clothes, to bedding, and so on.
 This makes for a smart furniture investment too.